cwreynolds/flock/README.md

 Lots, since it is so preliminary, but for example:

-- Similarly because they ignore global orientation, they are just as happy to move vertically as horizontally.
+- Because boids ignore global orientation, they are just as happy to move vertically as horizontally.
 - The boid's “bodies” sort of look like they are shaded, but it is just painted on.
 It ought to be rendered to provide more orientation cueing.
 - Often two boids will get too close, failing to maintain separation, while otherwise seeming to flock normally.
 Could be interference from Boid.sphere_avoidance().